n0tion/n0tion.github.io/_posts/2019-08-30-making-elements-disappear-at-runtime.md

 We want to build the application with the assistant, but have the option to not show it at runtime in context of the automation script.

-My initial approach was to use puppeteers evaluate method to inject the rule on the initial load of the page by inserting it into an arbitrary stylesheet:
+My initial approach was to use Puppeteer's evaluate method to inject the rule on the initial load of the page by inserting it into an arbitrary stylesheet:

 ```JavaScript
     await page.evaluate(() => {